Caroline1123/CS50Pyhton_Final_project/README.md

 - Find cocktails based on one ingredient's name
 - Find cocktails based on its name

+## My motivation for this project

+Got really tired of all my nearly empty bottles I did not know what to do with ...
+So I created this app to find cool recipe ideas!

 ## Deployment

 To deploy this project run, first make sure to clone this repository and to have Pyhton / Django installed.